 A. “Advisor” is a person chosen by either a Respondent or Reporter to accompany that individual during investigation or conference meetings, hearing proceedings, and/or assist them with any hearing or conference preparations, and/or appeals.
 The Advisor may not participate directly in any proceedings or represent any Reporter or Respondent involved.
 Any cost associated with the participation of an Advisor is the responsibility of the Reporter or Respondent.

-I. “Effective Consent” is informed, freely and actively given mutually understandable words or actions which indicate a willingness to participate in mutually agreed upon sexual activity.
-A person may be unable to give Effective Consent when that individual is unable to consent due to his or her age, or because that individual is physically helpless, mentally Incapacitated, or Incapacitated from alcohol or other Drugs.
+J. “Effective Consent” is informed, freely and actively given mutually understandable words or actions which indicate a willingness to participate in mutually agreed upon sexual activity.
+A person may be unable to give Effective Consent when that individual is unable to consent due to their age, or because that individual is physically helpless, mentally Incapacitated, or Incapacitated from alcohol or other Drugs.

 - Effective Consent to any sexual act or prior consensual sexual activity between or with any party does not necessarily constitute consent to any other sexual act.

 - Effective Consent is required regardless of whether the person initiating the act is under the influence of Drugs and/or alcohol.